-Reasons for Rating: Tokyo Mew Mew at face value really doesn’t do much to change up the magical girl formula.
-The formula is changed in that it’s not really magic, it’s science.
-Though, to be honest, it really might as well be.
+Breakdown: Tokyo Mew Mew, at face value, really doesn’t do much to change up the magical girl formula.
+The formula is changed a bit in that it’s not really magic, it’s science.
+Though, to be honest, it might as well be.
 Call it science all you want, this is still a magical girl anime.
 There’s no way science is making these weird attack powers and magical girl outfits.

 It’s also rather formulaic in its characters.
 The lead is about the same as most magical girl lead stereotypes.
-As I said, she’s klutzy, loves food and loves crushing on Aoyama with their relationship eventually becoming a key focal point in the series.
-However, she doesn’t annoy me nearly as much as Serena used to, and she knows full well when to stick to her guns and fight and not obsess over petty stuff in the middle of battles.
+As I said, she’s klutzy, loves food and is deeply in love with Aoyama with their relationship eventually becoming a key focal point in the series.
+However, she doesn’t annoy me nearly as much as Usagi from Sailor Moon used to, and she knows full well when to stick to her guns and fight and not obsess over petty stuff in the middle of battles.

 There’s also the fact that Ichigo has a reverse-School Days effect on her.
-So many guys in the series have the hots for her.
-Kisshu, Aoyama, Shirogane, and The Blue Knight (Still counts).
+So many guys in the series are attracted to her.
+Kisshu, Aoyama, Shirogane, and The Blue Knight.

 He’s also our main baddie, a mysterious alien named Deep Blue.
-And by ‘mysterious’ I mean he spends 80% of the entire show being nothing but a silhouette.
+And by ‘mysterious’ I mean he spends 95% of the entire show being nothing but a silhouette.
 How this works exactly is beyond my understanding.
 I just remember being really confused during the scene where they try to explain it.
-He also has no knowledge of being Deep Blue, btw.
+He also has no knowledge of being Deep Blue, either.

 END OF SPOILERS

-Shirgane and Akasaka are pretty likable even if Shirogane’s kinda rough around the edges.
+Shirogane and Akasaka are pretty likable, even if Shirogane’s kinda rough around the edges.
 Like you’d expect, they’re both pretty boys, but both are very intelligent and kind and caring to the Mews.
 They stay on the sidelines quite often but aren’t afraid of getting their hands dirty if the situation calls for it.

 Finally we have our villains.
 This is actually one of the main changes that the show brings to the table to differentiate itself from other magical girl anime.
-The villains, while also seeming like traditional villains at face value (here’s a monster of the day, oh you beat it?
-Witty banter, bye bye!) are not really your average villains.
-Yes, there is monster of the day stuff.
+The villains, while also seeming like traditional villains at face value (Here’s a monster of the week!–oh you beat it?
+Witty banter!
+Bye bye!) are not really your average villains.
+Yes, there is monster of the week stuff.
 Yes, they do answer to some shadowy figure.
 Yes, it does seem like their main goal is taking over the world

 But they actually have a fairly good reason for taking over the world.

-See, they used to live on the earth until a series of disasters forced them off it.
-They fled to another planet, one that was terrible, until they felt it safe to return.
-Cut to present day when they finally decide to go back.
-Some of the aliens (they’re never given a name for their species.) come back to earth after I guess several thousand years of suffering on their temporary planet (Why they waited so long to come back, I don’t know).
+They used to live on the earth until a series of disasters forced them to leave.
+They fled to another planet that they thought would be a viable home for them, but it turned out to be even worse in regards to environment as the earth.
+Some of the aliens (they’re never given a name for their species.) came back to earth after several thousand/million years of suffering on their temporary planet.

 You do feel bad for Kisshu, Taruto and Pai as you learn of why they’re doing all of this, and eventually they even become pseudo-good guys.

 Kisshu is the main alien to deal with in this series, especially during the first half.
 He’s actually a pretty funny character (I love when he calls Ichigo “Honey”).
 He’s the kind of villain who loves to play around but is also really passionate about their goals.
 Kisshu also has a crush on Ichigo.
-This crush is not reciprocated since Ichigo loves Aoyama, but I do admit it’s an interesting pairing and he did sneak a kiss from her.
+This crush is not reciprocated since Ichigo loves Aoyama, but I do admit it’s an interesting pairing.

 Taruto is like the bad-guy Pudding, except he loves to cause trouble on purpose instead of on accident.
 He and Pudding actually do become a somewhat of a thing, at least good friends, later on.